AI-Voodoo/Red_Reaper_v2/README.md

 <img src="https://github.com/AI-Voodoo/Red_Reaper_v2/blob/main/data/images/training.PNG?raw=true" alt="Description" style="width:75%;" />
 </p>

 *Note: Training is optional as is this repo comes with a model for inference.
-But just doing inference is no fun…let’s dive in and see how this was trained.*
+But, just doing inference is no fun…let’s dive in and see how this was trained.*

+### Building the Training Set
-Before we can train of model to classify potentially valuable communications from a red team perspective, we need to construct a training dataset.
+[Download Enron email corpus](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset) and save to data/enron_emails/ Before we can train a model to classify potentially valuable communications from a red team perspective, we need to construct a training dataset.